Upgrade to remove ads

 League of Nations

-an unofficial, historical designation for the German state as it existed between 1919 and 1933.
+Unofficial historical designation for the German state between 1919 and 1933.
 The name derives from the city of Weimar, where its constitutional assembly first took place.

 Mays Fourth Movement

-an anti-imperialist, cultural, and political movement growing out of student participants in Beijing on May 4, 1919, protesting against the Chinese government's weak response to the Treaty of Versailles, especially allowing Japan to receive territories.
+An anti-imperialist, cultural, and political movement growing out of student participants in Beijing on May 4, 1919, protesting against the Chinese government's weak response to the Treaty of Versailles, especially allowing Japan to receive territories.

 The Great War